 In this article, you'll learn about their benefits, uses, and differences.
 On top of that, you'll also find out where to find the best quality products wherever you are.

-So, if you're ready to embark on a journey to discover the amazing benefits of these miracle ingredients, let's get started!
+So, if you're ready to embark on a journey to discover the amazing benefits of what many consider to be miracle ingredients, let's get started!

 What is Coconut Oil?

 Coconut oil is an edible oil that traditionally comes from pressing fresh or dried coconut meat (coconut kernels) to produce oil.